marcomoldovan/joint-NAS-HPO/README.md

 seperately you should build a system to jointly optimize them.
 You are allowed a maximum runtime of 6 hours.
 We have provided a standard vision model as a baseline.
-In the end, you should convince us that you indeed improved the performance of the network when compared to the default approach.To this end, you could consider one or several of the following:
+In the end, you should convince us that you indeed improved the performance of the network when compared to the default approach.
+To this end, you could consider one or several of the following:

-• (must) Apply HPO to obtain a well-performing hyperparameter configuration (e.g., BO or EAs);
+- (must) Apply HPO to obtain a well-performing hyperparameter configuration (e.g., BO or EAs);
-• (must) Apply NAS (e.g., BOHB or DARTS) to improve the architecture of the network;
+- (must) Apply NAS (e.g., BOHB or DARTS) to improve the architecture of the network;
-• (can) Extend the configuration space to cover preprocessing, data augmentation and regularization;
+- (can) Extend the configuration space to cover preprocessing, data augmentation and regularization;
-• (can) Apply one or several of the speedup techniques for HPO/NAS;
+- (can) Apply one or several of the speedup techniques for HPO/NAS;
-• (can) Apply meta-learning, such as algorithm selection or warmstarting, to improve the performance;
+- (can) Apply meta-learning, such as algorithm selection or warmstarting, to improve the performance;
-• (can) Apply a learning to learn approach to learn how to optimize the network;
+- (can) Apply a learning to learn approach to learn how to optimize the network;
-• (can) Determine the importance of the algorithm’s hyperparameters;
+- (can) Determine the importance of the algorithm’s hyperparameters;

 From the optional approaches (denoted by can), pick the ones that you think are most appropriate.
 To evaluate your approach please choose the way you evaluate well; you could consider the
 following:

-• Measure and compare against the default performance of the given network;
+- Measure and compare against the default performance of the given network;
-• Plot a confusion matrix;
+- Plot a confusion matrix;
-• Plot the performance of your AutoML approach over time;
+- Plot the performance of your AutoML approach over time;
-• Apply a statistical test;
+- Apply a statistical test;

 ### Experimental Constrains